 Fate has determined that these misfits are The Chosen Ones, and they are destined to save the world no matter what.

 Your basic Ragtag Bunch Of Misfits consists of a Hero, a Sidekick, a Big Guy, a Smart Guy, an Old Guy, a Young Guy, and a Funny Guy - But you can call them The Magnificent Seven Samurai.
+Only distinctly less magnificent.

 Of course, the Ragtag Bunch of Misfits will eventually have a Misfit Mobilization Moment to get their act together and win the day.
 Most often it produces casualties: typically, the guy forced to go on the mission despite being the Convicted Innocent, or the Officer and a Gentleman who's been stodgy and uptight just before making a Heroic Sacrifice.

 If the characters were not forced on the team — Condemned Contestant, Boxed Crook — they often join to be Lonely Together.
 To contrast their diversity, their enemies will likely be all homogenous in one way, typically by being highly collaborative professionals.